Hadji-Mohamed-tahar/CRUD/README.md

+# employee-crud-app
-# CRUD
+#Node.js CRUD Operations
-A GitHub repository dedicated to performing CRUD operations on data.
-It includes the code needed to create, read, update, and delete the database.
-The code is organized systematically.
+A branch containing code that performs CRUD operations on employee data.
+The application includes the code necessary to add, read, update and delete to and from the database using NodeJS